iminierai-aig/lawscout-ai/docs/CLOUDFLARE_SETUP.md

 ## Cost

+✅ **Everything in this guide uses the FREE plan!**

 Cloudflare Free Plan includes:
-- Unlimited bandwidth
+- ✅ Unlimited bandwidth
-- DDoS protection
+- ✅ DDoS protection
-- Global CDN
+- ✅ Global CDN with 200+ edge locations
-- SSL/TLS certificates
+- ✅ SSL/TLS certificates
-- Basic analytics
+- ✅ Basic analytics

-This is sufficient for most use cases!
+- ✅ Auto Minify (JS/CSS/HTML)
+- ✅ Brotli compression
+- ✅ HTTP/2 and HTTP/3
+- ✅ 3 Page Rules (enough for basic setup)

+**No paid features required!** The backend's `Cache-Control` headers work perfectly with Cloudflare's free tier caching.

+## Free Tier Limitations (Not a Problem)

+- **3 Page Rules max** - Use 1-2 for static assets, backend will use default caching
+- **Basic analytics** - Still shows cache hit ratio and performance
+- **No Cache Rules** - Not needed!
+Our backend headers work with default caching

+All optimizations in this guide work perfectly on the free plan!